PlayForm/WebSite/Source/Content/en/terms-of-service.md

 ## Fee Changes

-Playform ltd., in its sole discretion and at any time, may modify Subscription fees for the Subscriptions.
+PlayForm ltd., in its sole discretion and at any time, may modify Subscription fees for the Subscriptions.
 Any Subscription fee change will become effective at the end of the then-current Billing Cycle.

-Playform ltd. will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.
+PlayForm ltd. will provide you with a reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.